MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 To make users sign in with a passkey when they access a sensitive resource, you must do one of the following:

-- Use the built-in phishing-resistant authentication strength
+- Use the built-in phishing-resistant authentication strength, or

-  Or

 - Create a custom authentication strength

 The following steps explain how to create a Conditional Access policy with a custom authentication strength.